VOLUNTEER WORK COSTA RICA

 As a volunteer in Tortuguero, a very special variety of tasks and impressions awaits you: experience the unique Tortuguero National Park with all its breathtaking plants, rivers and exotic animals.
 Tortuguero is located in the southern Caribbean of Costa Rica, in the middle of the jungle, whose climate is tropical, humid and rainy.
 This climate is perfect for many native animal species, which are even found only there.

 Our partner organization has existed in Costa Rica since 1989 and is committed to various protected areas in several locations throughout the country.
 Tortuguero National Park is home to a particularly biodiverse and fragile protected area.
-All land and river wildlife that find their habitat in the national park, such as otters, howler and capuchin monkeys, crocodiles, parrots, snakes, jaguars, turtles, Amazon kingfishers, sloths and hundreds of species of fish are protected.
+All land and river wildlife that find their habitat in the national park, such as otters, howler and capuchin monkeys, crocodiles, parrots, snakes, jaguars, turtles, Amazon kingfishers, sloths, and hundreds of species of fish and birds are protected.

 Along with this, the organization takes care of environmental awareness and education of the surrounding communities and involves them in the development of sustainable projects.
 This includes visits and educational lectures at local schools and offers for internships and voluntary community work for the locals.
 For example, people are taught how to use natural resources without destroying them and how they themselves can contribute to environmental protection.
 Here, everyone pulls together!
 The multicultural and intergenerational aspect of the organization makes it very special.